-The Fire Information and Education Specialist (in this document referred to as the FIO) is responsible for coordinating the FI&E Program.
+The Interpretation Division in coordination with Fire staff are responsible for coordinating the FI&E Program.
 The success of this program depends on the cooperation and participation of many different partners: Interpretation, Natural Resources Management, Maintenance, Administration, Visitor and Resource Protection, United States Geological Survey (USGS), Lassen Association (LA), concession employees, and volunteers.
-The FIO will serve as the liaison between these different groups to ensure the transfer of information and the consistency of content.
-When large incidents occur in the park, the FIO will recruit personnel for specific duties or outside resources will be requested through appropriate ordering procedures.
-The parks' Public Information Officer (PIO) will perform coordination duties and the FIO will assist.
-In the event that the PIO is unavailable, the FIO will take the lead and coordinate all information resources.
+The Fire Management Officer will serve as the liaison between these different groups to ensure the transfer of information and the consistency of content.
+When large incidents occur in the park, fire staff will recruit personnel for specific duties or outside resources will be requested through appropriate ordering procedures.
+The parks' Public Information Officer (PIO) will perform coordination of duties and additional park staff will assist.
+In the event that the PIO is unavailable, a lead Fire Information Officer will be ordered to take the lead and coordinate all information resources.